A Personal Alcohol Licence authorises an individual to supply alcohol or allow the supply of alcohol in accordance with a premises licence.

 - Evidence that you have passed an approved licensing qualification.
 Blackpool Council runs Personal Licence courses at regular intervals.

 - A criminal conviction certificate which cannot be more than one calendar month old.
-A Basic Disclosure certificate can be obtained from Disclosure Scotland.
+A Basic Disclosure certificate can be obtained from the Disclosure and Barring Service.
 If you have any relevant offences [PDF 100KB], a copy of your application will be sent to Lancashire Constabulary who may object to the grant of the licence.